 Founded in 1950, Gelman Gelman Wiskow & McCarthy LLC represents the parents of injured newborns.
 Our New Jersey birth injury lawyers will launch a full investigation into the reasons your healthy baby suffered injuries and permanent disabilities.

-- Vaginal birth after Caesarean (VBAC) — If the mother’s uterus ruptures during a vaginal birth after she previously had a Caesarean section, this can disrupt the functioning of the placenta that carries blood, oxygen and nutrients to your baby.
+If the mother’s uterus ruptures during vaginal birth after she previously had a Caesarean section, this can disrupt the functioning of the placenta that carries blood, oxygen, and nutrients to your baby.

-- Birth trauma — The obstetrician’s improper use of a vacuum extractor, forceps or manual force during delivery can cause hemorrhaging in and inflammation of your baby’s brain.
+The obstetrician’s improper use of a vacuum extractor, forceps, or manual force during delivery can cause hemorrhaging in and inflammation of your baby’s brain.

-To recover for injuries your newborn suffered during delivery, call Gelman Gelman Wiskow & McCarthy LLC at 973.366.3900 or contact us online to schedule your one-hour free initial consultation.
-With offices in Elmwood Park, Dover, Mendham and Newton, New Jersey, we’re always accessible to you.
+To recover for injuries your newborn suffered during delivery, call Gelman Gelman Wiskow & McCarthy LLC at 862-263-0770 or contact us online to schedule your one-hour free initial consultation.
+For your convenience, we have offices in Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland, with Spanish-speaking translators available by request.
 We cover the up-front costs, and you pay nothing until we win your case.